Texas

 4 Benefits of Houston Sober Living Homes

 Employment isn’t the only thing that makes Houston one of the best cities for sober living.
 The city also boasts several great sober living homes for people in recovery.
 Work can be stressful and reclaiming your spot in the workplace after your addiction can be difficult.
 If you are considering where to live after rehab, you may come to the conclusion that relocating to a new city and finding a new job is the best choice for you.
 Enrolling in sober living in Houston, Texas has many benefits.
+Our employment and volunteering support program is designed to help residents enter or re-enter the workforce — apply today to get started.

 1. Recovery and employment support services – Returning to an old environment straight out of drug rehab is concerning, but Eudaimonia sober living homes in Houston offer helpful recovery support services and employment opportunities to help keep you on track while you gradually assimilate into your new home and sober lifestyle.